NationalUniversitySystem/dev-knowledge-hub/docs/content-management/program-updates.md

 # Program Updates

+[NOTE below content is from prior dev documentation.
+Might be worthwhile to update with notes about our current "hero" program template and any notes/tips/tricks for converting old template programs to new templates]

 On NU.edu there are specific steps and details that anyone updating a program should be aware and attentive to.

 ## Adding a program